TimL20/icinga2api_py/doc/08_Structure.rst

 ---------------

 -  “Object oriented” layer
--  Makes working with Icinga configuration objects easier, e.g. provides methods to modify or delete such an object
+- Focuses on working with Icinga configuration objects, e.g. provides methods to modify and delete such objects

 IOM
 ---

 -  “Icinga object mapping” aims to map every object in Icinga to an appropriate Python object
--  In development, not really working yet
+-  In development, not fully working yet